Skip to main content

 3. Try to accommodate personal commitments

-Employers who constantly chop and change the schedule, or who give little to no regard to their employees’ commitments outside of work are unlikely to hang on to their staff for long.
+Employers who constantly chop and change the schedule or give little to no regard to their employees’ commitments outside of work aren't likely to hang on to their staff for long.

 When putting together the work rota, try to take into account your employees’ preferences and working availability by asking them to communicate this in advance.

-People management platforms like RotaCloud allow staff to mark their availability for shifts in advance, which managers can then see while building the rota.
+Workforce management systems like RotaCloud allow staff to mark their availability for shifts in advance, which managers can then see while building the rota.
 This means the schedules work for everyone.

 If an employee’s shift preferences can’t be accommodated, consider giving staff the option to organise cover or shift swaps as a workaround.